shmul/mule/scent/README.md

 DONE use nested templates - the all_links and favorites

-overcome the extra referesh of the alerts menu by caching the value (or a digest of it) and rendering only if needed reduce the flickering when switching between the all_links
+DONE overcome the extra referesh of the alerts menu by caching the value (or a digest of it) and rendering only if needed

+reduce the flickering when switching between the all_links

-when adding a favorite/recent add a transition to the menu item (if it is opened)
+NO NEED when adding a favorite/recent add a transition to the menu item (if it is opened)

 DONE add an indication to the graph header if the graph is in an alert state